gentianlloshi/kuranifisnikapp/Search_Implementation.md

 ---
 ## 3. Control Flow Overview
 1. UI calls `QuranProvider.searchVerses(query)`.
-2. Provider ensures the inverted index exists (`_ensureSearchIndex`).
+2. Provider ensures the inverted index exists.
-   - If not built, loads all surah verses sequentially using `GetSurahVersesUseCase` (1..114) and accumulates raw verse maps.
+   - Attempts to load a persisted snapshot (v2) from app documents for a fast path.
-   - Spawns an isolate via `compute(buildInvertedIndex, raw)` to build the inverted index.
+   - If not built or partial, starts incremental background build: for each surah, collects raw rows, offloads per‑surah tokenization with `compute(buildInvertedIndex, raw)`, then merges the partial index.
 3. When index ready: `_searchIndexQuery(query)` executes.
 4. Results (ranked `List<Verse>`) assigned to `_searchResults` and `notifyListeners()` triggers UI update.
 5. If index build failed: falls back to `_searchVersesUseCase` (legacy direct search).